 And, miraculously, she was right.
 That was the very end of May 2017.
 At the beginning of July 2017 I had my first ever normal FSH reading.
-And later in July I conceived my second successful natural miracle- a little girl that I am 39 weeks pregnant with.
+And later in July I conceived my second successful natural miracle- a little girl who just turned three years old this spring.

 *This post contains affiliate links which at no cost to you provide me with some small change to help keep this blog running!
 If you decide to buy something I recommend, please consider clicking through one of my links to help support this blog and my family!
 Thank you!

 How to Pray With/Celebrate St. Rita

 - Say a novena to her.
 This means you say the same prayer for 9 days.
 Her traditional novena is copied below!
 To make it extra special, start it on May 14th, nine days before her Feast Day so you end your last day of the novena on May 22nd.

 - Go to mass on her Feast Day on May 22nd, and offer the celebration up for her intercession.

 - Visit one of her shrines- I know of the one in Philadelphia and the one in Cascia, Italy.
 If you go on her feast day, you can participate in the celebrations.

 - On her feast day (or any day) gather with a group to pray a litany to her.

 - Wear her medal to remind you to pray to her daily.